msgoat/iac-tf-az-cloudtrain-modules/modules/security/key-vault/README.md

-# Terraform Azure Module: key-vault
+# security/key-vault

-Creates an Azure Key Vault instance optionally including some secrets, certificates and keys.
+Terraform module which creates an Azure Key Vault instance.

-Supports a list of Azure AD user principal names which should get full access to the newly created key vault instance.
+The newly created Key Vault will only accept Azure AD RBAC.
+By default, the current user / service principal running this module will become `Key Vault Administrator` of the Azure Key Vault.
+Additionally, the group IDs of Azure AD groups can be specified via variable `key_vault_admin_group_ids` whose members are supposed become administrators as well.

 ## Input Variables